-- Chapter 1, "Overview" on page 1 gives an introduction to the ACSLS SNMP Agent and how it works with the Management Information Base (MIB). - Chapter 2, "Installation" on page 3 provides instructions on how to: install the ACSLS SNMP Agent for the first time; start and stop the agent; and uninstall the Agent software. - Chapter 3, "Configuring the ACSLS Agent" on page 7 explains how to define Agent communities and trap destinations for successful communication with SNMP client applications. - Chapter 4, "Operating the ACSLS Agent" on page 15 describes: the overall behavior and use of the Agent; the MIB and summarizes the information that is conveyed by the Agent; provides a summary of the SNMP traps and lists some common client applications that are used to monitor the MIB and receive traps. - Chapter 5, "Troubleshooting" on page 21 lists the tools, logs, and trace points that are available for troubleshooting.
-It describes the most common issues that may arise with the Agent and suggests probable solutions. - Chapter 6, "The Agent MIB" on page 27
+- Chapter 1, "Overview" on page 1 gives an introduction to the ACSLS SNMP Agent and how it works with the Management Information Base (MIB). - Chapter 2, "Installation" on page 3 provides instructions on how to: install the ACSLS SNMP Agent for the first time; start and stop the agent; and uninstall the Agent software. - Chapter 3, "Configuring the ACSLS Agent" on page 7 explains how to define Agent communities and trap destinations for successful communication with SNMP client applications. - Chapter 4, "Operating the ACSLS Agent" on page 15 describes the overall behavior and use of the Agent, provides an overview of the MIB, and details specific information that is conveyed by the Agent.
+This chapter also provides a summary of ACSLS SNMP traps and lists some common client applications that are used to monitor the MIB and receive traps.

-316129001 • Revision AA vii
+316138201 • Rev. AA vii